 - Curity is more than an Identity Server, it is a full-fledged Identity Management System (IMS) covering all aspects of the Neo-Security IMS platform.

-Authenticating users is far more than login.
+Authenticating users is way beyond login.
 The Authentication service is responsible for answering the question Who Are You? with as much detail as is needed by the requesting systems.
 The Authentication Service is an advanced authentication multiplexor that can be tuned to the precise need of the organization and its applications.Read more

 A Security Token Service (STS) is responsible for issuing tokens (tickets) describing the user's identity.
 Following standards such as OAuth 2.0 and OpenID Connect are only the minimum requirement.
 To become useful, the STS must provide flexibility far beyond the specifications.Read more